aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_obs.rst

 4. General Advice for Determining “Bad Weather“
 ===============================================
 Once you have some indication of bad weather (bad skydip, bad time streams, or physical weather indication), you will want to make an educated guess as to what the trajectory of the weather/data is in order to determine whether or not to keep observing or give up the time.
 There are many tools that you can use to an assessment of this trajectory.
-Consider, do the following suggest that the remainder of your scans would be scientifically useful? (this can be used as a checklist of sorts)
+Consider; "do the following suggest that the remainder of your scans would be scientifically useful?"" (this can be used as a checklist of sorts)
     - Time streams
         - Check the time streams of the science scans as laid out above in :ref:`how-tos/receivers/mustang2/data/mustang2_gui:Checking Time Streams`.
 Are they wiggly?
 How wiggly?
 See examples below in :ref:`how-tos/receivers/mustang2/mustang2_obs:4.1 Examples of effect of bad weather`.
         - How many “bad” science scans have there been in a row?